-- Nearly 33% of Georgians have a bachelor’s degree and nearly 1 in 10 hold a master’s degree or higher.
+- Over 32% of Georgians have a bachelor’s degree and more than 1 in 10 hold a master’s degree or higher.

 - Research from the Georgia Department of Economic Development shows that Georgia ranks #5 in the U.S. for the greatest number of women-owned firms.

 - The percentage of minority-owned firms in Georgia is 40%, greater than the national average.

 - Main interstate highways in Georgia are I-20, I-75, I-85, and I-90.

 - Georgia Ports Authority manages the two deepwater seaports at Savannah and Brunswick, and the two river ports at Bainbridge and Columbus.

 - The Port of Savannah is the largest single container terminal in North America and has the largest concentration of import distribution centers on the entire East Coast.